-Temporary Ob eservation Services

-4. Only an active intervention between a Temporary Observation practitioner and a served individual shall be billed as one of the items in the chart above.

-1. Decumentation during the period of temperature should be the following:

-Documentation during the period of temporary observation shall be the following: Dhysician observation and provided for admission to Temporary Observation:

-a.
-Physician/physician extender order for admission to Temporary Observation;

-b.
-Verbal orders are acceptable if properly documented, as outlined in the Provider Manual (Part II, Section 3)

-c.
-Initial Assessment resulting in working diagnoses / diagnostic impression [including co-occurring diagnoses] and statement of plan for the Temporary

-Observation stay.

-d.
-Brief Psychiatric History

-e.
-Brief Physical Screening

-Documentation f.
-Brief Nursing Assessment

-Requirements g.
-RN progress note at least Q shift [Q 12 hours max] to include status, course of treatment, response to treatment and significant events or findings

-h.
-Discharge Order from Physician/physician extender

-i.
-Discharge summary paragraph to include:

-i.
-Care provided and outcome of care

-ii.
-Discharge diagnosis

-iii.
-Disposition / follow-up plan

-iv.
-Condition at discharge
+Temporary Obs ervation Services 4.
+Only an active intervention between a Temporary Observation practitioner and a served individual shall be billed as one of the items in the chart above.
+Documentation Requirements Documentation during the period of temporary observation shall be the following: a.
+Physician/physician extender order for admission to Temporary Observation; b.
+Verbal orders are acceptable if properly documented, as outlined in the Provider Manual (Part II, Section 3) c.
+Initial Assessment resulting in working diagnoses / diagnostic impression [including co-occurring diagnoses] and statement of plan for the Temporary Observation stay. d.
+Brief Psychiatric History e.
+Brief Physical Screening f.
+Brief Nursing Assessment g.
+RN progress note at least Q shift [Q 12 hours max] to include status, course of treatment, response to treatment and significant events or findings h.
+Discharge Order from Physician/physician extender i.
+Care provided and outcome of care ii.
+Disposition / follow-up plan iv.
+Condition at discharge 2.
+All idiated as prices for which skipps (appointers are submitted must be desumented in appointers are submitted must be desumented in appointers are submitted must be desumented in appointers.
 2. All individual services for which claims/encounters are submitted must be documented in accordance with requirements as specified in the Provider Manual.